jonasbergstroem/Cohomology-of-moduli-spaces-of-curves/README.md

 ### Genus 1

 This data was computed using results from "E. Getzler, Resolving mixed Hodge modules on configuration spaces, Duke Math.
 J. 96 (1999), no. 1, 175–203", together with results of Section 4.5 in "J. Bergström and C. Faber, Cohomology of moduli spaces via a result of Chenevier and Lannes, Épijournal Géom.
-Algébrique7(2023), Art.
+Algébrique 7(2023), Art.
 20, 14 pp.".

 -The file "M1n.txt" contains the S_n-equivariant Euler characteristics of the moduli space of smooth n-pointed curves of genus 1 with n up to 15.